user1007017/ash_table/README.md

 # Fork

-Some quick & dirty modifications for paginator & sort icons
+Some quick & dirty modifications for paginator & sort icons, not perfect

 ## mix.exs deps